soc/scala-lang/documentation/tutorial/java/index.md

 thrown.

 Finally, the last method to define is the predicate which tests for inferiority, as follows.
-It makes use of another predefined method, `error`, which throws an exception with the given error message.

     def <(that: Any): Boolean = {
       if (!that.isInstanceOf[Date])
+        throw new UnsupportedoperationException(
-        error("cannot compare " + that + " and a Date")
+            "cannot compare " + that + " and a Date")

       val o = that.asInstanceOf[Date]
       (year < o.year) ||